Third Geneva Convention

 The Third Geneva Convention, relative to the treatment of prisoners of war, is one of the four treaties of the Geneva Conventions.
-The Geneva Convention relative to the Treatment of Prisoners of War was first adopted in 1929, but significantly revised at the 1949 conference.
+The Geneva Convention relative to the Treatment of Prisoners of War was first adopted in 1929, but significantly revised on 12 August at the 1949 conference.
 It defines humanitarian protections for prisoners of war.
-There are 196 state parties to the Convention.
+There are 196 state parties to the convention.

 Part I: General provisions

 This part sets out the overall parameters for GCIII: